Financial Terms

 Leveraged Recapitalization

-Description : Strategy where a company issues debt to buy back its own shares or pay dividends.
+• Description : A strategy where a company issues debt to buy back its own shares or pay dividends.

 Capital Expenditures (CapEx)

-Description : These are the expenses a business incurs to acquire or improve physical assets such as buildings or equipment.
-They are essential to understanding a business's investment needs.
+• Description : These are the expenses a business incurs to acquire or improve physical assets such as buildings or equipment.
+They are essential for understanding a business's investment needs.

 Net Operating Profit After Taxes (NOPAT)

-Description : Represents a company's profits after taxes but before deducting interest on debts.
+• Description : Represents a company's profits after taxes but before deducting interest on debt.
 It is often used to assess a company's operating performance regardless of its financing structure.

 Working Capital

-Description : A company's working capital, which represents the difference between its current assets and its current liabilities.
-It is a key indicator of a company's liquidity and its ability to cover its short-term needs.
+• Description : A company's working capital, which represents the difference between its current assets and current liabilities, is a key indicator of a company's liquidity and its ability to cover its short-term needs.

 Discounted Cash Flow (DCF)

-Description : A valuation method used to estimate the present value of a company's expected future cash flows.
-DCF is commonly used to determine the intrinsic value of a company in merger or acquisition decisions.
+• Description : A valuation method used to estimate the present value of a company's expected future cash flows.
+DCF is commonly used to determine a company's intrinsic value in merger or acquisition decisions.

 Beta